pngobiro/pngobiro.github.io/colleges/kmtc/diploma/Medical Laboratory Sciences/Clinical Chemistry/pastpapers/medical-education-content-organization-prompt.md

 - `qa_added` - Comprehensive answers added to HTML
 - `verified` - Content verified, navigation tested
 - `completed` - Fully processed, moved to category folder
+- `split` - Archive file that has been split into individual papers
+- `deleted` - Duplicate file that has been removed
+- `processed_and_deleted` - Archive file that was fully processed and then removed

 **Workflow Checklist per File:**